Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 -   ### Responsiveness
     -   I have developed the game to be responsive on mobile devices and browsers.
+    -   Updating responsiveness score with AVIF rather than PNG results in images not loading on older Apple iOS - does work on iOS 16 now.
     -   As the manual testing section will show, i have successfully deployed responsive initial and subsequent stages of the game.

     Screenshots of the responsiveness are <details><summary>here.</summary>